|

 ?>

 Notes: The first parameter is the WSDL.
 As we are working in non-WSDL mode, we supply the value NULL to inform the SOAP client there is no WSDL.
-This defers style of the SOAP request to the server.
+This

-Handling Scalars Handling Scalars:
+Handling Scalars: |

 <?php